PRAYER IS BETTER TOGETHER

 We worship using the Book of Common Prayer and according to the customs of the Episcopal Church.
 We begin with a hymn and collect prayer, and then we read from the Old Testament, the Psalms, the New Testament, and the Gospel.
 We value quality preaching and our priests aim to deliver sermons worthy of our time and attention.
 After the sermon, we recite the Nicene Creed, pray for the Church, the world, and those who have asked for our prayers by name, and then we make a general confession.

-Having received absolution, we share peace with one another—a friendly handshake or hug—and then it is to the altar, where we celebrate the Holy Eucharist.
+Having received absolution, we share peace with one another—a friendly wave, handshake, or hug—and then it is to the altar, where we celebrate the Holy Eucharist.
 All baptized persons are welcome to receive the bread and wine, and gluten free bread is available.

 We sing a final hymn together, and then we are sent into the world, where our service to God and one another begins.